alschofield/stuff/Projects/Climate Change/DWC/Filter/README.md

 - also, the actual filter could be above sea level technically and could pull water up to it through piping
 - but depending on where these need to go (at water current hotspots? close to land?) will probably determine what needs to be done, if its near the shore, the filtration systems could be on land as well with the control center, if it needs to be far from land, then should entertain underwater and floating filters, floating has to deal with more weather conditions than underwater

-# device specs (basic specs for now until i figure out more of these specifics)
-- if underwater, encased in concrete, then majority steel probably, would like the inside to be completely encased and unable to be touched by any water that is not intended to be there
-- component to intake seawater
-  - steel
-  - need to intake mass amount of water
-  - then maybe feed smaller amounts of water into the filtration component
-    - allows easier control of the amount of water inputting into the filtration component
-- component to filter water
-  - needs to take ph level
-  - needs to check elemental/mineral breakdown of the water
-  - needs to add/remove minerals into the water based on the current levels and ph and the desired levels we have yet to define, or we just remove excess (adding requires storing additional resources, maybe have optional ability to use stored excess to add)
-  - needs to output final resulting water into the output component
-  - needs to output any excess carbon and minerals into the carbon/mineral outtake component
-- component to outtake carbon and other minerals/salts
-  - steel
-  - needs to output carbon/mineral input into piping to be transported to storage facilities
-- component to output water
-  - steel
-  - needs to output water input back into the the surrounding environment

 # can anyone make this or help us make this (specifically the filtration system)?
 - doubt it, maybe people could make specific parts right now, would probably need to spec out each part and find manufacturers who could make them